TonyPhipps/Meerkat/README.md

 # THRecon
 -Threat Hunting Reconnaissance Toolkit-

 Collect pertitent information for cyber threat hunting on your systems using this toolkit.
 Alternatively, ingest the output into an analysis tool like ELK or Splunk to quickly pinpoint anomolous systems.
-Requires Powershell 5.0 on the "scanning" device (requirements vary on target devices per tool).
+Requires Powershell 5.0 or above on the "scanning" device (requirements vary on target devices per tool).

 ## Information Collected
 | Host Info | Processes* | Services | Autoruns | Drivers |